alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 - compare the breakdown of device types (desktop, mobile, tablet) across different sections of your site or service
 - assess whether device distribution changes after a redesign
 - ensure testing effort reflects the device categories most commonly used
-- identify whether certain content types are more frequently accessed on specific devices
+- identify whether certain types of content are more frequently accessed on specific devices

 ### Understand the data

-Viewing device breakdown in isolation provides useful context, but comparison is often more informative.
+Device breakdown provides useful context, but comparisons are often more informative than standalone views.

 You can compare: